 Our Wi-Fi was fast but temperamental (resetting the router solved all problems) and we were within walking distance of most of the city.

 We found our apartment through Airbnb — here’s the link to the apartment — which meant that we were paying roughly three times more than a local would.
 Given that our Spanish wasn’t great, and very few people speak English in Granada, we were wary of just turning up and finding a place when we arrived.
-Additionally, I needed to have started writing my book four months ago, so didn’t have the time to wander the streets looking for the perfect place.

 For comparison, some friends of ours are staying on the outskirts of Granada and are paying 450 euros a month (plus bills) for a 4-bedroom place.